Hazem-M-Abdelaziz/Autonomous-Vehicle-Localization-Using-Onboars-Sensor-and-HD-Geolocated-Maps-Project-Solution/README.md

 Accuracy score file used to evaluate different techniques normalized by the position accuracy of the gps data.

 ### ADT Localization ###
-ADTLocalization Folder

-In this directory, files relevant to vehicle localization under normal weather conditions and consistent GPS accuracy:
+In this directory, files relevant to vehicle localization in US City Block Map:
   * ADT_Localization.mlx: MATLAB Live Script facilitating vehicle localization using a combination of IMU, INS, GPS, camera, and LiDAR sensors.
   * ADT_Localization.pdf: A PDF document presenting the content of the ADT_Localization script along with its outputs.
   * ADT_SimulinkModel.slx: Simulink model illustrating an ego vehicle's dynamics within a US city block map, integrating IMU, INS, GPS, camera, and LiDAR sensors.